A Woman Under the Influence (1974)

 Director: John Cassavetes

 John Cassavetes’ wife Gena Rowlands asked him to write a play with an interesting female character for her to perform.
 That play ended up being unsuitable for live theatrical performance and was instead re-purposed as the film A Woman Under the Influence.
 Rowlands plays Mabel Longhetti, a stay-at-home mother of three children.
 Her mental disposition is one that is inconvenient to modern society (there being no objective definition of a “normal” mental state).
 Her husband Nick (Falk) is a working class construction worker.
 Nick is a rather angry and occasionally violent doofus who genuinely cares for Mabel.
 The film examines the reactions of ordinary people to Mabel’s unconventional behavior, and Nick’s attempts to cope with it — and to try to control it (and her).
 Mabel’s eccentricities eventually lead to her being committed to a mental hospital for six months — of note, Nick’s violent outbursts at home and work do not lead to him being committed or imprisoned.
 Nick proves inept but well-meaning as a sole parent during Mabel’s absence.
 The film concludes with an extended portrait of Mabel’s return home from the hospital.
 Nick planned a welcome home party, though the presence of a crowd is questioned by his mother (Katherine Cassavetes) as being too stressful for Mabel.
 As the guests eventually are thrown out by Nick’s mother and then Nick, Mabel clumsily attempts suicide, and her children become distraught.
 In a fitting conclusion echoing the ancient myth of Sisyphus, Nick carries his children upstairs to their bedroom only to have them run back downstairs to their mother and the process repeats.
-Such a “punishment” is fitting for Nick, as a self-aggrandizing jerk whose children seem more genuinely connected to their mother as a person with her own free will than he is.
+Such a “punishment” is fitting for Nick, as a self-aggrandizing jerk whose children seem more genuinely connected to their mother as a person with her own free will than he does.

 A Woman Under the Influence is one of the “mature” Cassavetes films, in which his style that blends intense scripted and improvised acting expands upon what he had done in earlier films like Faces and Husbands, notably improving upon the overall pacing, while also deploying a much less conventional narrative structure than Minnie and Moskowitz.
 Rowlands and Falk give tremendous performances.
 Cassavetes’ narrative examines the characters’ personal situations from a sympathetic perspective, with his iconoclastic film techniques offering a much deeper palette of complex emotions than is typical in movies.
 What sets A Woman Under the Influence apart from Faces is that, here, a couple is struggling to keep their family together, whereas Faces saw characters striving to break free of social constraints (while ironically and cynically doing so to seek social validation).
 The two main characters are each unusual for feature length films, in that middle aged, working class protagonists are usually portrayed only at the margins of Hollywood cinema and the industrial nature of film production prices out most would-be independent ventures that might otherwise show interest.